gem/oq-engine/doc/scenario-from-shakemap.md

    gsim = ZhaoEtAl2006SInter
 ```

+The `site_params` are needed, even if they will not be used (in particular
+the vs30 will be read from the shakemap).

-The `gsim` is actually ignored, so you can put everything there.
+The `gsim` is also ignored, so you can put everything there.
 In the future
-I would like to remove the `gsim` but for the moment is necessary even if it
+I would like to remove the `gsim` and the site parameters but for the moment
-will not be used.
+they are necessary even they will not be used :-(

 By running the calculation